 Plunged into an electrifying world of fame and success from an early age, Maisie Williams (Game of Thrones) and Charlie Heaton (Stranger Things) both readily identified with how it might feel to be a super-powered teen struggling to gain control over mysterious emerging new talents.

-However, they had zero control over the three-year journey it would take between shooting their film, The New Mutants, and seeing its ultimate release at a cinema near you.
+However, they had zero control over the three-year journey it would take between shooting their film, The New Mutants, and seeing its ultimate release.

 A Young Adult loose end from the X-Men franchise, the first teaser trailer was dropped back in October 2017 shortly after the film was shot on location in Boston, announcing April 2018 as its release date.